 No, you don’t have to send the Corrective Action Report to DEQ.
-However, you must keep a copy of the Corrective Action Report on file with your facility’s SWP3 so that it is easily available during an inspection.
+However, you must keep a copy of the Corrective Action Report on file with your facility’s SWP3 so that it is easily available when a DEQ inspector comes by.

 How do I sign up to submit my Discharge Monitoring Reports (DMRs) electronically?

 Go to the DEQ’s Electronic Reporting homepage for instructions on how to sign up and submit DMRs whether you are a preparer or signatory.
 If you have questions please contact Keri Jernigan at 405-702-6206.

 How do I find an accredited lab to analyze my samples?

 In addition to the State Environmental Laboratory Services (SELS) located in Oklahoma City, there are several accredited labs throughout the state that can support stormwater analytical needs.
 Go to the following link to search for laboratories: https://labaccreditation.deq.ok.gov/labaccreditation/.
 Laboratories must use the approved methodologies found at 40 CFR Part 136.
 If you have questions regarding accredited laboratories, contact DEQ Lab Accreditation at 866-412-3057.

 Helpful Hint: To ensure your chosen laboratory is accredited, you can request a copy of their Scope of Accreditation showing they are certified to analyze environmental samples for the testing your permit requires.
 For general lab questions contact the SELS at their main number 866-412-3057.